 Building a private cloud isn't a quick process.
 It starts with understanding expectations and defining cloud computing in your environment, then building on the model you've created.
+Enterprise IT must include the entire organization, its processes and its technologies when constructing a private cloud.

 Here are the first five steps you need to take to conceive, build and maintain a private cloud within your enterprise.